 Finding a PhD Supervisor

 Applicants for the PhD program are expected to contact prospective supervisors at the time of application.
-Potential supervisors names must be listed within the application documents (departmental information form).
+Potential supervisors names must be listed within the application documents (in the research statement form).

 The faculty members listed below are just a few of the prospective supervisors who are actively recruiting new graduate students.
 To find out about the research interests of other faculty members, please review our full faculty listing.